eXascaleInfolab/Overlapping-NMI/README.md

 The default input file format is CNL (cluster nodes list), where each cluster is represented by one line.
 The nodes are separated by whitespace, and any non-whitespace characters may be used in the node names.
-Line comments are allowed using `#`.
+Empty lines and comments (lines starting with #) are skipped.
 Example of the CNL format:
 ```
 # The comments start with '#' like this line